celldeath/power_analysis/README.md

-# bai1
+# Power analysis for in vivo studies
-Code associated with "Doxorubicin Cardiomyopathy" paper
+Code associated with power analysis for long-term doxorubicin and breast cancer xenograft models in "Doxorubicin Cardiomyopathy" paper.